logo

 If you notice anything unusual, be sure to take your dog to the vet for a check-up.
 So, as you can see, it's not all about making your dog look good.

-It's for their own well being too.
-But of course, we always want to appreciate the magnificence of dogs after they get pampered.
+It's for their well-being too.
+But, of course, we always want to appreciate the magnificence of dogs after they get pampered.

-So here are some pictures of dashing dogs after their grooming session.
+So here are some pictures of dashing dogs after their grooming sessions.

 1. According to the owner, they didn't use human dye to achieve this look.